GraysonRicketts/Checklist-It/old/server/README.md

     - [x] get postgres on computer
     - [x] create seeder / setup file
     - [x] connect app to db
+    - [x] persistent store user model info in db
     - [x] persistent store for signup / login
     - [x] persistent store template
-    - [ ] persistent store for checklist
+    - [x] persistent store for checklist
-    - [ ] persistent store user model info in db
+- [ ] add endpoint to mark tasks completed
 - [ ] get templates when get user
 - [ ] get checklists when get user
+- [ ] add ability to modify template tasks
 - [ ] checkout using Morgan for logging
 - [ ] create postman script so don't have to copy and paste token
 - [ ] add endpoint to complete tasks in checklist